 Mr Andrew Turner – the islands’ MP until May 2017, appeared to be highly misinformed.
-Eventually, he changed his mind in 2016, agreeing that that the fixed link option needs to be explored.
+Eventually he changed his mind in 2016, agreeing that that the fixed link option needs to be explored.

-There several faults with his statements to the IOW County Press:
+There several faults with his statements in this article below in the IOW County Press:

 - Siting options for Fixed Link Tunnel Portals have already been established as viable for up-to-date radiating traffic infrastructure including a vehicular Medina crossing and pedestrian Medina subway at East Cowes.

 - Traffic Management options have already been established which would alleviate existing traffic and parking problems in East Cowes, Fishbourne, Southampton and Portsmouth.

 - PRO-LINK have already had positive feedback from mainland councillors with regard to an IOW Fixed Link Tunnel Portal being placed in their area if other infrastructure can compensate.

 - A bored tunnel has minimal maintenance costs and does not interfere with shipping, even at the construction stage…… in point of fact, far less so than the present day, constant cross Solent ferry movements.